Berkson Error: A different kind of error

 What these estimates have in common is that they come from a regression model, i.e. they are predicted true values.
 Also, none of them are free of error.
 Initially, I thought this error would need to be modelled (e.g, through SEM or errors-in-variables) if these estimates were to be used as predictors.
 Through simulations, I learned that this was not the case, their effects were unbiased.
 I understood this had something to do with the fact that the regression basically “shrunk” the estimates, but I didn’t have a name for the problem.

 The TL;DR is that when you use predicted values as predictors, you have Berkson error.
-The predictions will be “shrunken” relative to the true values, and you do not even need to correct for it.
+The predictions will be “shrunken” relative to the true values, and in the bivariate case you do not even need to correct for it.
+No SEM, no nothing.
 So, in the case of our synthetic correlations, my cold sweat was unnecessary.
-However, when it came to the imputed steroid estimates, I had ignored residual confounding.
+However, when it came to the imputed steroid estimates which will sometimes be used for multivariate analyses, I had ignored residual confounding.
+Fortunately, this ended up not mattering substantially.

 Common to all scenarios